zendesk/stronger_parameters/README.md

 This will allow an array of id parameters that all are IDs (integer less than 2**31, greater than 0) and convert to Fixnum (`'2' --> 2`).

 ### Empty array -> nil
-Rails converts empty arrays to nil unless `config.action_dispatch.perform_deep_munge = false` is set (available in Rails 4.1+).
-Either use this or `Parameters.array | Parameters.nil` to deal with this.
+Rails converts empty arrays to nil, so often `Parameters.array | Parameters.nil` is needed.

 ### Allowing nils

-It can be convenient to allow nil to be passed as all kinds of attributes since ActiveRecord converts it to false/0 behind the scenes.
+It can be convenient to allow nil for all attributes since ActiveRecord converts it to false/0.
 `ActionController::Parameters.allow_nil_for_everything = true`

 ## Nested Parameters